tc39/notes/es6/2013-01/jan-29.md

 What about @call?

 MM: @construct?
-If one is specified, otherwise … super call vs. super construct (Mark—Sorry, I had trouble following this—can you fill this in?
+If one is specified, otherwise ... super call vs. super construct (Mark—Sorry, I had trouble following this—can you fill this in?
 Thanks!)

 MM: Are there any objections to the parallel @construct entry point.

-YK: It makes less sense in the ES6 context, since classes are focused around defining a constructor…
+YK: It makes less sense in the ES6 context, since classes are focused around defining a constructor...

 MM: I see, then call is the odd-ball.
 Agree with the objection.